-These islands lie close to the equator and experience equatorial climate and have thick forest cover.
+These islands lie close to the equator and experience an equatorial climate, and have thick forest cover.

-The diverse physical features of India have immense future possibilities of development because of the following reasons.
+The diverse physical features of India have immense future possibilities for development because of the following reasons.

 - The mountains are the major sources of water and forest wealth.

 - The northern plains are the granaries of the country.
 They provide the base for early civilisations.

 - The plateau is a storehouse of minerals, which has played a crucial role in the industrialisation of India.